 let float = Some(5.0);

 When Rust compiles this code, it performs monomorphization.
-During that process, the compiler reads the values that have been used in the instances of Option<T> and sees that we have two kinds of Option<T>: one is i32, and one is f64.
+During that process, the compiler reads the values that have been used in the instances of Option<T> and identifies two kinds of Option<T>: one is i32 and the other is f64.
 As such, it expands the generic definition of Option<T> into Option_i32 and Option_f64, thereby replacing the generic definition with the specific ones.

-The monomorphized version of the code looks like this, with the generic Option<T> replaced with the specific definitions created by the compiler:
+The monomorphized version of the code looks like the following.
+The generic Option<T> is replaced with the specific definitions created by the compiler:

 src/main.rs